Understand your risk. Make informed decisions. Advocate for yourself. Support HDGC research.

 Planning to leave a gift as part of your will or trust is a simple way to create a permanent legacy and support HDGC research into the future.
 There may also be tax benefits to your estate and your heirs.

-Designating the HDGC Research Fund as a Beneficiary
+Designating the HDGC Research Endowment Fund as a Beneficiary

-For those who wish to make a bequest to the Fund in a will or trust, please share the following information with your attorney regarding beneficiary designation language.
+For those who wish to make a bequest to the Fund in a will or trust, please contact the University of Otago Centre for Translational Cancer Research directly.

 If you have questions or need more information please contact Karen Chelcun Schreiber.